Seneca-Scholars/SS-Status-C6/status.md

+##07/17/25
+Seneca hosted a reunion event for cohorts 1-5, so cohort 6 hopped around public spaces and worked.
+After today, I learned many things, the most important being communication.
+- Learned the basic HTML tags, but Jode guided me in implementing them.
+- Worked on creating rows and columns on a table
+- Utilizing buttons for the scores of the Jeopardy game
+- Implementing selectors to quickly and efficiently
+- COMMUNICATION: I worked well with Jode, but Micheal stays in his lane.
+He coded a lot of JS but more than we need, so the three of us will work together to filter out the data and see what we need and don't need,

 ##07/16/25
 Nell led the cohort in some more resume revision and college readiness workshops.
 We had an open conversation about habits to make and habits to break before college.
 I felt like an old person when I gave some advice on what study habits have helped me,